-The second draft of each speaker’s presentation is due to the course Chair and liaison.
+December 4: A second draft of speaker presentations is due to the course Chairs and course liaison.

 All course Chairs and speakers receive a proof of their course material for review to ensure quality of presentation.

-Distribution of course material and information to course registrants via email.
+Course material is distributed to course registrants in advance via email.

 Course Presentation Format and Guidelines